Bug report #13297

 However, I have been able to replicate the problem with the same original data.

-#3 Updated by Jamie Portman about 5 years ago
+#3 Updated by Jamie Portman over 5 years ago

 It is by no means happening all the time.... just occasionally!